GabrielAbubakar/GabrielAbubakar/README.md

 ## About me
 - 🔭 Excellence-driven frontend engineer interested in creating user-centric web products.
 - 📚 Adept learner and framework agnostic developer
-- 🌱 I work with Javascript and JS power tools on the frontend but I'm currently learning Python and SQL.
+- 🌱 I work with Javascript and JS powered tools on the frontend but I'm currently learning Python and SQL.

 ## Tech stack